saurabhtrigunayat/GreenStitch-Assignment/README.md

 # Parking Lot Setup Guide
-1. To run this Parking lot Application for, follow the steps outlined below.
+1. To run this Parking lot Application, follow the steps outlined below.
 Ensure that you have an Integrated Development Environment (IDE) such as Eclipse or IntelliJ installed.

 # Installation and Usage
 1. Clone the repository : https://github.com/saurabhtrigunayat/GreenStitch-Assignment